-The Company's provision for claims outstanding comprises notified claims as well as an estimate in respect of claims incurred but not reported ("IBNR") and incurred but not enough reported reserves ("IBNER") at the end of the financial period.
-These reserves are material to the Company and account for 47% of total liabilities.
-Estimating the provision for claims is an inherently complex area, based on historical data adjusted for current developments and likely developments, and requires a significant amount of judgement.
+The Company's provision for claims outstanding comprises notified claims as well as an estimate in respect of claims incurred but not reported ("IBNR") and incurred but not enough reported reserves ("IBNER") at the end of the financial year.
+These reserves are material to the Company and account for 44% of total liabilities as at 31 December 2021.
+The valuation of the IBNR and IBNER is determined based on recommendations by the Company's appointed actuary.
+As further described in note 7, during the current year the Company changed its accounting policy for its medical line of business to allow for the recognition of negative IBNER arising from expected positive development on claims outstanding.
+Estimating the provision for claims is an inherently complex area, based on historical data adjusted for likely developments, and requires a significant amount of judgement.